freenas/freenas-docs/userguide/system.rst

 If your organization already has a CA, the CA's certificate and key can be imported.
-Click the :guilabel:`Import CA` button to open the configuration screen shown in
-:numref:`Figure %s <import_ca_fig>`.
+Click |ui-add| and set the :guilabel:`Type` to *Import CA* to see the configuration options shown in :numref:`Figure %s <import_ca_fig>`.
 The configurable options are summarized in :numref:`Table %s <import_ca_opts_tab>`.